 Common side effects of hormone therapy

-The side effects vary from woman to woman.
-The side effects most often seen are a lot like symptoms of menopause.
-They may include:
+Side effects most often seen are a lot like symptoms of menopause and may include:

 Weakened bones (osteoporosis), if certain types of hormone therapy are used for years